 - 14.03 If the WSIB does not approve a claim for benefits, the employee may apply for benefits under Article 14.01 notwithstanding the delay inherent in awaiting the ruling from WSIB and notwithstanding any procedural rules of any insurance carrier administering the benefit. - An employee who will be absent on the afternoon or night shift due to personal illness must notify the Employer at least three (3) hours prior to the commencement of the shift unless impossible.
 An employee who will be absent on the day shift due to personal illness must notify the Employer at least one and one-half (11⁄2) hours prior to the commencement of the shift unless impossible.
-Late notice does not cause forfeiture of sick pay benefits. - 14.05 The Employer may require the employee to produce a medical certificate before the employee becomes entitled to sick leave benefits.
+Late notice does not cause forfeiture of sick pay benefits. - 14.05 An employee may be required to produce proof of disabling sickness or injury in the form of a medical certificate from a qualified medical practitioner for any absence.